Analytical engine: Design

 The programming language to be employed by users was akin to modern day assembly languages.
 Loops and conditional branching were possible, and so the language as conceived would have been Turing-complete as later defined by Alan Turing.
 Three different types of punch cards were used: one for arithmetical operations, one for numerical constants, and one for load and store operations, transferring numbers from the store to the arithmetical unit or back.
 There were three separate readers for the three types of cards.
-Babbage developed some two dozen programs for the Analytical Engine between 1837 and 1840, and one program later.
+Babbage developed some two dozen programs for the analytical engine between 1837 and 1840, and one program later.
 These programs treat polynomials, iterative formulas, Gaussian elimination, and Bernoulli numbers.

 In 1842, the Italian mathematician Luigi Federico Menabrea published a description of the engine in French, based on lectures Babbage gave when he visited Turin in 1840.
 In 1843, the description was translated into English and extensively annotated by Ada Lovelace, who had become interested in the engine eight years earlier.
-In recognition of her additions to Menabrea's paper, which included a way to calculate Bernoulli numbers using the machine (widely considered to be the first complete computer program), she has been described as the first computer programmer.
+In recognition of her additions to Menabrea's paper, which included a way to calculate Bernoulli numbers using the machine (widely considered to be the first complete computer program), she has been described by many as the first computer programmer, although others have challenged this view.